- What's On

 Inside Out Festival showcases a whole host of exciting new work, music sessions and events, staged in and around the theatre.
 All of the works featured in the festival have been supported and developed through Curve’s Artist Development programmes, and focus on new and innovative approaches to performance.

-Tickets for this year’s Inside Out Festival will be on sale on the following dates:
+Tickets for this year’s Inside Out Festival are now on sale!

 To book your festival tickets online, click into the relevant show(s) below.
 You can also book by calling our Ticket Office team on 0116 242 3595, or by visiting us in person at Curve.